Dreaming of a destination that’s exotic and colorful, filled with centuries of history and new experiences around every

 One of the most beautiful places in Japan, the sprawling grounds are quite relaxing and make an excellent first stop if you’ve been traveling and need to stretch your legs or have a low-key morning.
 The cherry blossoms here are simply beautiful in the spring.

 When you reach the shrine, called Meiji-Jingu, there’s plenty to see between gardens and multiple buildings.
 Signage is available in English, so it’s easy to learn about the site’s history as a structure in honor of Emperor Meiji, who died in 1912.

 When you’re done exploring the temple, take some time to continue walking around the park and make a wish on one of the park’s many “wishing trees”—they’re easy to spot.
 Throughout the park, you’ll find food and drink vendors, plus various gardens and teahouses.

 1 p.m.: Stroll through Omotesando and Harajuku

 This afternoon, make your way to Omotesando, one of the city’s prettiest and most walkable streets.
 This is Tokyo’s high-end fashion district, but you don’t have to be an avid shopper to enjoy your time here—it’s worth a visit for the street’s fantastic architecture.
-Some of the world’s most famous architects have designed buildings in this exclusive neighborhood.
+Some of the world’s most famous architects have designed buildings in this exclusive neighborhood in Tokyo.

 Near the northern end of Omotesando is the Harajuku District, which exemplifies the culture Westerners perhaps most often associate with modern-day Japan.
 This little stretch of road is filled with quintessentially Japanese items, from small green tea stands to cartoon cat stores to eyebrow-raising street fashion.